 The Committee may invite observers, including members of management, employees, independent advisors, or any other persons whose advice and counsel are sought by the Committee, to attend all or part of any meeting as the Committee deems appropriate.
 The Committee may exclude from any meeting, or any part of any meeting, any persons it deems appropriate for it to fulfill its responsibilities.

 The Committee may form and delegate authority to subcommittees when appropriate, subject to applicable law, SEC regulations and NYSE listing standards.
-To the extent that the Committee delegates to one or more of its members the authority to pre-approve audit and/or non-audit services, the decisions of any such member(s) shall be presented to the Committee at the next Committee meeting.

 The Committee shall have the authority to conduct or direct investigations into any matters within the scope of its responsibilities as it shall deem appropriate, including the authority to request any officer, employee or advisor of the Company to meet with the Committee or any advisor engaged by the Committee.